H3AR7B3A7/ExploringSomeTechnologies/README.md

 simplifies system aspects such as replaying requests.
 Furthermore, Feign makes it easy to unit test your conversions knowing this.

+It is much cleaner than using a RestTemplate, because it separates business logic from the client code, making it more readable and reusable.

 ## Spring Events